Le wooden lounge Forum Marvejols BBC has a wooden house in Lozere

 SL: The idea of the strict consensus BBC project emerged the 13 2009 April when we met with Mathieu Couderc (the permit was already obtained), and we moved the 26 August.

-CCI: Is there an extra cost in this project compared to a so-called "classic" house?
+CCI: Are there additional costs in this project compared to a house called "classic"?
 Is it compensated and how?

 SL: Basically, we had a house with an original design (greenhouse arched), specific equipment (Canadian well, comfort ventilation, solar thermal, solar photovoltaic, breezes sun), we used still little used materials by artisans (wood wool, fermacell, tiles larch) which increases the cost compared to a conventional actual construction, but it was a personal choice.